PaddlePaddle/docs/docs/guides/11_kernel_primitives_api/io_api_en.md

 ### Description

-Read the 2D data that needs to be brodcast from the global memory src into the register dst according to the T type, where src is the original input data pointer, calculate the input data coordinates corresponding to the current output data according to config, and read the data corresponding to the coordinates To the register. </br>
+Read the 2D data that needs to be brodcast from the global memory src into the register dst according to the T type, where src is the original input data pointer, calculate the input data coordinates corresponding to the current output data according to config, and read the data corresponding to the coordinates to the register. </br>
 The data processing process is as follows:</br>
 ![ReadDataBc](./images/io_read_data_broadcast.png)

 ### Template Parameters

-> T: element type. </br>
+> T: Element type. </br>
-> NX: Each thread reads NX column data. </br>
+> NX: Each thread reads NX columns data. </br>
-> NY: Each thread reads NY row data. </br>
+> NY: Each thread reads NY rows data. </br>
 > BlockSize: Device attribute, which identifies the current device thread indexing method.
-For GPU, threadIdx.x is used as the thread index, This parameter is not currently supported. </br>
+For GPU, threadIdx.x is used as the thread index, this parameter is not currently supported. </br>
 > Rank: The dimension of the original output data. </br>
 > IsBoundary: Identifies whether to fetch memory boundary judgment.
 When the total number of data processed by the Block is less than NX * NY * blockDim.x, boundary judgment is required to avoid memory access crossing the boundary. </br>

 ### Parameters

-> dst: output register pointer, the size is NX * NY. </br>
+> dst: Output register pointer, the size is NX * NY. </br>
-> src: pointer to raw input data. </br>
+> src: Pointer to raw input data. </br>
 > block_offset: The data offset of the current Block, usually blockIdx.x * blockDim.x * NX. </br>
 > config: Input and output coordinate mapping function, which can be defined by BroadcastConfig(const std::vector<int64_t>& out_dims, const std::vector<int64_t>& in_dims, int dim_size). </br>
 > total_num_output: the total number of original output data, to avoid fetching out of bounds, the parameter is only used when IsBoundary = true. </br>
-> stride_nx: Each column of data read needs to be offset by the stride_nx column. </br>
+> stride_nx: Each column of data read needs to be offset by the stride_nx columns. </br>
-> stride_ny: Each read NX column needs to be offset by stride_nx rows. </br>
+> stride_ny: Each read NX columns needs to be offset by stride_nx rows. </br>

 ## [ReadDataReduce](https://github.com/PaddlePaddle/Paddle/blob/develop/paddle/fluid/operators/kernel_primitives/datamover_primitives.h#L337)